hirotyjp/rp-project/README.md

 ## Issues

-   - After a few weeks since I setup the system, I have found that RP2040 was stuck with something and keeping a red LED bilinking.
+   - After a few weeks since I setup the system, I have found that RP2040 was stuck with something and keeping a red LED blinking.
 It became no longer receive any command and didn't send any PIN as well.
-The root cause is still unkown, but I suspect that an unexpected shutdown for PC causes the issue.
+The root cause is still unknown, but I suspect that an unexpected shutdown for PC causes the issue.
 I tried to disable the USB mass-storage by `boot.by` just in case, and still investigating.
-   - If disabling USB mass-storage cannot solve the issue, sending force Reset command to RP2040 would be one of the solution.
+   - If disabling USB mass-storage cannot solve the issue, sending force Reset command to RP2040 would be one of the solutions.
 But RP2040 Pico Zero I bought doesn't have GPIO30, RUN PIN.
 So I will need to connect the wire to the physical Reset Button with soldering.
 It might be a bit challenging as that button is very small.